oasis-tcs/csaf/extension/README.md

 7. Optionally, pursue official status by completing the additional implementation testing and TC review required for official extensions.
 Not every registered extension needs to become official.

 For questions or guidance, reach the OASIS CSAF Technical Committee through the project's public channels (issue tracker and TC mailing list).

+## Implementers Guidance
+Tools are free to choose which CSAF extensions they support.

+Nevertheless, the requirements of section [2.4.2](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#lists) and section [9](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#conformance) apply.
+Official extensions SHOULD be supported.
+Tools SHOULD NOT retrieve extension schemes during their run time as this poses a security risk (cf. section [8](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#safety-security-and-data-protection-considerations) for more details).